Simulating Classroom Education with LLM-Empowered Agents: Ethical Considerations

 \section{Ethical Considerations}

 Our investigation involves the development of a simulated classroom environment populated by artificial intelligent models acting as classmates and teachers.
 All user data obtained throughout these interactions will be anonymized to ensure privacy and confidentiality.
 Informed consent is obtained from participants, who are thoroughly briefed on the nature of simulation, the AI generated content, and the data collection process.
 Participants receive appropriate compensation for their involvement.

-In educational systems involving large language models, there is a potential for generating hallucinations and incorrect information.
+In educational systems involving LLMs, there is a potential for generating hallucinations and incorrect information.
 Therefore, applying these systems to real-world scenarios requires careful consideration and thorough evaluation before serving real users.

+On the other hand, multi-agent teaching systems may lead to a different student perception of the role of teacher, comparing traditional classroom teachers.
+In the past, teachers were real individuals who adhered to social norms, whereas AI teachers focus more on knowledge delivery.
+Therefore, these systems may also have a bias in the development of students' abilities.

+While the agents in the classroom can enhance the learning experience, they cannot replace the role of human teachers in fostering students' comprehensive skills, nor the role of real students in improving social skills, sense of group identity, and fostering self-esteem.
+Therefore, the use of these systems requires more diverse and interdisciplinary research, particularly with the guidance and input from fields like psychology and education.